Christian M. 7 min read

 - Conduct periodic testing for signal leakage.

-Router and Modem VulnerabilitiesCable broadband relies on routers and modems which will have lessened support over time, as fibre is a more scalable technology which received more development focus.- Ensure regular firmware and software updates
+Router and Modem VulnerabilitiesCable broadband relies on business broadband routers and modems which will have lessened support over time, as fibre is a more scalable technology which received more development focus.- Ensure regular firmware and software updates

 - Use devices from reputable manufacturers.